 |“To my fellow reenactors,

-I have spent the last week reflecting on my 5 days at the 149th Gettysburg Reenactment.
-Having command of the Southern Forces at such a paramount event is such a responsibility in itself but given the oppressing heat we were faced with, the tasks at hand were incredible.
+I have spent time reflecting on my 5 days at the 149th Gettysburg Reenactment.
+Having command of the Southern Forces at such a paramount event is by such in it self but given the oppressing heat we were faced with, the tasks at hand were incredible.
 I can tell you that with the unsurpassed cooperation from General Baldwin, the Federal Commander and the Gettysburg Anniversary Committee, we were able to take measures everyday to ensure the safety of our people and our horses.
-Some of these measures included having ice and water along our march routes, shuttles from the battlefield back to camp, areas of shelter in the woods with ice and water, people miser’s and a horse washing/cooling station.
+Some of these measures included having ice and water along our march routes, shuttles from the battlefield back to camp, areas of shelter in the woods with ice and water, people misters and horse washing/cooling station.
 I think these changes were well received by the troops and made a significant positive difference in the outcome of the event.

 General Brian Gesuero!

-Planning for the 150TH Gettysburg has been going on in our community for over a year.
-Community organizations like the Gettysburg Convention & Visitors Bureau, the Gettysburg/Adams Chamber of Commerce, The Gettysburg Foundation, The Gettysburg Anniversary Committee, and local institutions like Gettysburg College and The Lutheran Seminary, and government agencies like the National Park Service, Gettysburg Borough, Cumberland Township and Adams County have come together and have been meeting on a monthly basis for over a year to insure a coordinated and quality experience for everyone.
-The 150TH Gettysburg has been called by some Gettysburg’s Olympic Moment.
-This collaboration led to the 150TH Gettysburg Kick-Off last April where for the first time ever, there was living history and an actual skirmish at The Gettysburg Lutheran Seminary and fighting on Baltimore Street in downtown Gettysburg.
+Planning for the 150th Gettysburg National Civil War Battle Reenactment had been going on in our community for over a year.
+Community organizations like the Gettysburg Convention & Visitors Bureau, the Gettysburg/Adams Chamber of Commerce, The Gettysburg Foundation, The Gettysburg Anniversary Committee, and local institutions like Gettysburg College and The Lutheran Seminary, and government agencies like the National Park Service, Gettysburg Borough, Cumberland Township and Adams County have come together and had been meeting on a monthly basis for over a year to insure a coordinated and quality experience for everyone.
+The 150th Gettysburg National Battle Reenactment has been called by some Gettysburg’s Olympic Moment.
+This collaboration led to the 150th Gettysburg Kick-Off last April where for the first time ever, there was living history and an actual skirmish at The Gettysburg Lutheran Seminary and fighting on Baltimore Street in downtown Gettysburg.
 Three other communities, Chambersburg, Greencastle and Fairfield, all with their own rich civil war heritage, also participated with events.
 The Gettysburg Anniversary Committee and its staff led the way in making all that happen and supplied the volunteer planning, leadership and resources as a proud and committed community members.
-This is just one example where it has been necessary to not only plan for the reenactment, but to also plan for the multitude of other events that have been announced and scheduled.
-The eyes of the world will be on Gettysburg next year.
-As members of the community we are attempting to meet that challenge in an organized and responsible manner.
+This is just one example where it has been necessary to not only plan for the reenactment, but to also plan for the multitude of other events that had been announced and scheduled.
+The eyes of the world was on Gettysburg and we fulfilled the commitment.

 As an organization we learned one thing very early in our history.
 When you organize a reenactment there are three very, very critical constituencies.
 They are the Reenactors, the Visitors and the Community.
 Too often one or more is neglected.
 It is consistently our goal to equally and responsibly serve all three.
 There is a reason that very few groups organize large reenactments.
 It is normally difficult, it takes experience and it is risky.
 As the Gettysburg Reenactment organization we continue to consistently learn and improve every year.
 That is good for the Reenactors, The Visitors and the Community.
 It also enables us to walk down the street every Monday morning, when the event has concluded, and hold our heads high.